Aircraft & UAVs

 Carried itemItem typeCarriage evidence

-Boeing's chronology says the Harpoon anti-ship missile had a successful first drop test when released from a U.S. Navy P-3C Orion patrol aircraft.
+Boeing's chronology records the Harpoon anti-ship missile's first successful drop test from a U.S. Navy P-3C Orion.

 Sources: Boeing chronology